Today, you’re going to learn how to develop emotional resilience and stay healthy and happy during tough times.

 Grounding In The Body

-1. Place one hand on your heart and experiment with different kinds of touch—firm, soothing, etc.—until you find the kind of touch feels best.
+1. Place one hand on your heart and experiment with different kinds of touch—firm, soothing, etc.—until you find the kind of touch that feels best.

 2. Place the other hand over your belly and take your time to track sensations.